ThemeStation: Generating Theme-Aware 3D Assets from Few Exemplars: Approach

-\textbf{How does dual score distillation work?} A straightforward aggregation of these two priors is performing the vanilla score distillation sampling twice indiscriminately for both diffusion models $\phi_c$ and $\phi_r$ and summing up the losses.
+A straightforward aggregation of these two priors is performing the vanilla score distillation sampling twice indiscriminately for both diffusion models $\phi_c$ and $\phi_r$ and summing up the losses.
 However, this naive stack of two priors leads to loss conflicts during optimization and generates distorted results ((b) of \reffig{ablation_study}).
 To resolve this, we introduce a dual score distillation (DSD) loss, which applies the two diffusion priors at different noise levels (denoising timesteps) during the reverse diffusion process.

 This method is based on our observation that there is a coarse-to-fine timestep-based dynamic during the reverse diffusion process.
 High noise levels,~\ie~the early denoising timesteps $t_{h}$, control the global layout and rough color distribution of the image being denoised.
 As the reverse diffusion gradually goes into low noise levels,~\ie~the late denoising timesteps $t_{l}$, high-frequency details are generated.
 This intriguing timestep-based dynamic process of T2I diffusion models is incredibly in line with the functionalities of our concept prior and reference priors.
 Inspired by image style transfer~\cite{gatys2016image} that leverages different layers of a pre-trained neural network to control different levels of image content, as shown in~\reffig{style_transfer}, we apply the concept prior $\phi_c$ at high noise levels $t_h$ to enforce the concept fidelity by adjusting the layout and color holistically, and apply the reference prior $\phi_r$ at low noise levels $t_l$ to recover the finer elements in detail.